 What's the meaning behind upside down Christmas trees?
 All you need to know about their origin

 Upside down Christmas trees have been around for centuries as a popular Christmas decoring idea.
-They may have been a staple in homes over the holiday season from as early as the 7th Century.
+The exact origins are unclear but it's understood they may have been a staple in homes over the holiday season from as early as the 7th Century.
 Folklore from the Middle Ages credits a Benedictine monk named Saint Boniface who, according to legends, saw a group of pagans worshipping an oak tree.

 This prompted Boniface to cut down the tree, replacing it with a fir tree, before cutting up the fir tree and hanging it upside down as a way of explaining the Holy Trinity to the pagans.

-While the shape of the upside down Christmas tree is said to represent Jesus' crucifix in religious terms, many people opted for an inverted Christmas tree throughout history for space and financial purposes—holding the same special meaning of an upright Christmas tree, bringing families and friends together during the festive period.
+It is believed the tradition stuck for centuries afterward, with the shape of the upside down Christmas tree representing Jesus' crucifix.
+However, many people also opted for an inverted Christmas tree throughout history for space and financial purposes.

-How to have an upside down Christmas tree in your own home
+How to style an upside down Christmas tree in your home